port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

   }
 }
 ```

 :::tip Conclusion
-This guide enables you to effectively track incidents and their impact on services, ensuring you can calculate **CFR**, **MTTR**, and **Deployment Frequency** consistently across different incident management tools.
-By establishing the right relationships between services and incidents and standardizing the metrics in **minutes**, you ensure consistency and accuracy in your DevOps tracking.
+This guide helps you effectively track incidents and their impact on services, ensuring you can consistently calculate **CFR**, **MTTR**, and **Deployment Frequency** across different tools.
+Aggregating metrics across incidents provides deeper insight into service health and helps you standardize metrics in **minutes** for better DevOps tracking.
 :::